leeparayno/R/Getting_and_Cleaning_Data/class_project/README.md

    Arguments:

+The cleanFeatureLabels will attempt to find the features file in the current working directory.
+If the features file is somewhere else, you can specify the location as necessary

-- featuresFile - path to the file listing all the features in the data set
+- featuresFile (optional) - path to the file listing all the features in the data set
    Returns: